CREATING A LETTERBOX

 CAMOFLAGING YOUR CONTAINER

+With some containers -- and some hiding locations -- you may want to paint the container.
 For hiding in the wilderness, ideally you should apply a camo paint job -- which is not a single color but rather a hodgepodge of two or three colors to break up the silhouette of the object.
 Flat black can be one of the colors, but for the others you'll need genuine camo paint -- regular flat green or flat brown doesn't work nearly as well, trust me on this.

 You can also consider automotive trim paint, which is available at auto parts stores, commonly in "satin black" for painting rubber and plastic bumpers and trim.
 It's much more expensive than regular flat black paint, but it's also more durable.
 It works great on bumpers, too.